-Dr. Brenden Kuerbis is a Postdoctoral Researcher at the Georgia Institute of Technology, School of Public Policy and a former Fellow in Internet Security Governance at the Citizen Lab, Munk School of Global Affairs, University of Toronto.
-His research focuses on the governance of Internet identifiers (e.g., domain names, IP addresses) and the intersection of nation-state cybersecurity concerns with forms of Internet governance.
-Dr Kuerbis is currently researching governance structures to secure Internet routing as part of a NSF Secure and Trustworthy Computing (SaTC) project.
-Kuerbis’ research has been featured in Circle ID, Forbes, Washington Internet Daily and academic publications including International Studies Review and Telecommunications Policy , and in the book, Opening Standards: The Global Politics of Interoperability, by MIT Press.
+Dr. Brenden Kuerbis is a Postdoctoral Fellow at the Georgia Institute of Technology, School of Public Policy and a former Fellow in Internet Security Governance at the Citizen Lab, Munk School of Global Affairs, University of Toronto.
+His research focuses generally on the governance of Internet identifiers (e.g., domain names, IP addresses) and the intersection of nation-state cybersecurity concerns with forms of Internet governance.
+Recent publications include an overview of the cybersecurity institutional landscape, and work examining governance structures and incentives of network operators in performing route filtering as part of a NSF Secure and Trustworthy Computing (SaTC) project.
+Kuerbis’ research has been featured in Circle ID, Forbes, Washington Internet Daily and academic publications including International Studies Review and Telecommunications Policy, and in the book, Opening Standards: The Global Politics of Interoperability, by MIT Press.
+Dr. Kuerbis has also been a long time observer of ICANN and participant in its governance processes as a volunteer in its 2014-15 Nominating Committee (Nomcom), CWG-IANA Working Group, and the 2nd Nomcom Review Working Party.
 He received his Ph.D. from the Syracuse University iSchool.

 Milton Mueller, Brenden Kuerbis, Hadi Asghari (2012) Dimensioning the Elephant: An Empirical Analysis of the IPv4 Number Market.
 In 2012 TPRC: 40th Research Conference on Communication, Information and Internet Policy.